Bloc Party: Formation and rising popularity (1999–2004)

 Russell Lissack and Kele Okereke first met in 1998 in London.
 Lissack had attended Bancroft's School, while Okereke attended Ilford County High School, then Trinity Catholic High School, Woodford Green for sixth form.
 They bumped into each other again in 1999 at Reading Festival and decided to form a band.
 Bassist Gordon Moakes joined after answering an advert in NME, and drummer Matt Tong joined after an audition.
 After going through a variety of names, such as Union, The Angel Range, and Diet, the band settled on Bloc Party in September 2003, a play on block party.
 The band has said that the name was not intended to be an allusion to the Soviet Bloc or the Canadian political party Bloc Québécois.
 However, Moakes said on the group's official Internet forum that it was more a merging of the eastern "Blocs" and the western "parties", in the political sense.
 He also notes that the name was not explicitly driven by politics, but rather it "looked, sounded, seemed fine so we went with it."

 In November 2003, Bloc Party had their track "The Marshals Are Dead" featured on a compilation CD called The New Cross released by Angular Recording Corporation.
 They then released their debut single "She's Hearing Voices" on the then fledgling record label Trash Aesthetics.
-Also in 2003 Bloc Party personally mailed Steve Aoki a 7-inch of the track “She’s Hearing Voices” and signed to Dim Mak shortly thereafter.
+Also in 2003 Bloc Party personally mailed Steve Aoki a 7-inch of the track "She's Hearing Voices" and signed to Dim Mak shortly thereafter.
 Dim Mak teamed up with VICE, a subsidiary of Atlantic Records, and entered a major label deal for the first time.
-Dim Mak and Atlantic later released Bloc Party's critically acclaimed and commercially successful Silent Alarm in 2005.
+Dim Mak and Atlantic later released Bloc Party's critically acclaimed and commercially successful debut album, Silent Alarm, in 2005.
 The band got their break after Okereke went to a Franz Ferdinand concert in 2003, and gave a copy of "She's Hearing Voices" to both lead singer Alex Kapranos and BBC Radio 1 DJ Steve Lamacq.
 Lamacq subsequently played the song on his radio show, labelling the track "genius", and invited them to record a live session for the show.
 The buzz generated off the back of the single led to another release, "Banquet/Staying Fat", this time through Moshi Moshi Records, and to the eventual signing with independent label Wichita Recordings in April 2004.